OSS-Csharp-Seminar/-Patient-Ordering-System-with-AI/README.md

 - **.NET Framework**: For backend development, providing robust server-side logic.
 - **Llama AI**: Utilized for AI-driven diagnosis and doctor specialization suggestions.

-## Contributing

-Contributions are welcome!
-Please feel free to open issues or pull requests for any improvements or features you'd like to see added.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Authors